-Documentary about the game that complemented the launch:
+Documentary about the game that complemented Tetris Effect launch:

-The enhancement and the alteration of the human senses is nothing new, and the technological realm has not escaped the trends to alter our state of consciousness.
+The enhancement and the alteration of the human senses have been around for ages, and technology has only added to this trend.
 To me, this seems like a turn in history, a push toward a positive acceptance of hallucinations.
 It’s interesting to note that hallucinations were once seen as having cultural significance.
 However, as time passed, they were given a medical context and were considered a pathological condition.

-Here are some examples of how hallucinatory phenomena and the word “hallucinations”, a previously hushed word are starting to enter the technological realm:
+Here, I enumerate examples of how hallucinatory phenomena and the word “hallucinations”, a previously hushed word, is starting to enter the technological realm.

 - Expectations for 2027: Mar Gonzalez Franco, a researcher at Microsoft predicted “by 2027 we will have ubiquitous virtual reality systems that will provide such rich multisensory experiences that will be capable of producing hallucinations which blend or alter perceived reality.
 Using this technology, humans will retrain, recalibrate and improve their perceptual systems.
 In contrast to current virtual reality systems that only stimulate visual and auditory senses, in the future, the experience will expand to other sensory modalities including tactile with haptic devices.”3

-- The video game Hellblade portrays a female warrior that struggles with symptoms of psychosis (hallucinations and delusions).
+- The video game Hellblade portrays a female warrior who struggles with symptoms of psychosis (hallucinations and delusions).
 The Hellblade team was even awarded “psychiatric communicator of the year”.

 Some relevant findings on GTP, at this point:

-- GTP is common among gamers of a variety of games, even gamers of Pokémon Go have reported it.
+- GTP is common among gamers, almost independent of what game they play; even gamers of Pokémon Go have reported it.
 81-97% of gamers have experienced at least one instance of GTP (N>6,000; 15-60 years old)5-8.